Carl Bernstein: Personal life

 Bernstein has been married three times, first to a fellow reporter at The Washington Post, Carol Honsa; then to writer and director Nora Ephron from 1976 to 1980; and since 2003 to the former model Christine Kuehbeck.

 During his marriage to Ephron, Bernstein met Margaret Jay, daughter of British Prime Minister James Callaghan and wife of Peter Jay, then UK ambassador to the United States.
 They had a much-publicized extramarital relationship in 1979.
 Margaret later became a government minister in her own right.
 Bernstein and second wife Ephron already had an infant son, Jacob, and she was pregnant with their second son, Max, in 1979 when she learned of her husband's affair with Jay.
 Ephron delivered Max prematurely after finding out.
 Ephron was inspired by the events to write the 1983 novel Heartburn, which was made into a 1986 film starring Meryl Streep and Jack Nicholson.

 While single, in the 1980s, Bernstein became known for dating Bianca Jagger, Martha Stewart, and Elizabeth Taylor, among others.

 Portrayals

 Bernstein was portrayed by Dustin Hoffman in the film version of All the President's Men and by Bruce McCulloch in the 1999 comedy film Dick.
-In Nora Ephron's Heartburn, a 1986 semi-autobiographical comedy/drama, Jack Nicholson played Mark Feldman, a character based on Carl Bernstein.
+In Nora Ephron's Heartburn, a 1986 semi-autobiographical comedy/drama, Jack Nicholson played Mark Forman, a character based on Carl Bernstein.